 Boys and Literacy

-Now this surprised me, first because I've always read any text that was thrown in front of my face, and second, because I never knew it was possible to not read text that was thrown in front of your face.
-For years, I've always looked at text, and just instantly knew what it said, whether it was a street sign, a billboard, a newspaper, or a box of laundry detergent.
+This surprised me, because I’ve always read any text that was thrown in front of my face, and because I never knew it was possible to not read text that was thrown in front of your face.
+For years, I’ve always looked at text, and just instantly knew what it said, whether it was a street sign, a billboard, a newspaper, or a box of laundry detergent.
 Until that point in my life, I simply didn't know that not interpreting text into meaning was even an option.
-I was shocked.

 At about the same time, there was a fair amount of controversy concerning the "math and science gap" between boys and girls.
 For a long time, it was assumed that girls didn't do as well as boys in these subjects simply because girls' brains weren't as good at assimilating these kinds of information as boys' brains.
 Of course, this isn't really true, and once educators started teaching these subjects in more "girl-friendly" ways, the test scores of girls started going up.
 Now, girls outperform boys in math and science at the high school level (although it's possible that the difference is statistically insignificant).